Giovannicampo/KalmanFilter/docs/KALMAN.md

 ![](pics/Predictions.png)

-The filter was able to reduce the noise coming from the encoders!
+The filter was able to reduce the noise coming from the ToF sensors!